-**Skirret offsets and crowns back in stock April 2019** Skirret (Sium Sisarum) a hardy perennial root vegetable crop from the family Apiaceae with a cluster of slender parsnip type roots that can be divided annually to make new plants.
-Roots are crunchy and can be used raw or cooked like other root vegetables and have a sweet taste something between a carrot and a parsnip with a hint of pepper.
+*Skirret plants back in stock April 2020, Skirret offsets back in stock November 2020* Skirret (Sium Sisarum) a hardy herbaceous perennial root vegetable crop from the family Apiaceae.
+It produces a cluster of slender sweet roots that can be divided to make new plants.
+Roots can be used raw or cooked like other root vegetables and have a sweet taste something between a carrot and a parsnip with a hint of pepper.
 They were very popular in Tudor and Stuart periods and would have been found in the vegetable gardens of those times.
 They were somewhat overtaken by the potato and receded into the history books, but fortunately are enjoying a little bit of a renaissance.
-Easy to grow, very hardy and flowers attract beneficial insects.
-Can be grown from seed or from a root section (crown) or offset.
-Seeds are usually sown in the Spring and roots sections also planted in spring.
+Easy to grow and flowers attract beneficial insects.
+Main harvest during autumn and winter when plants are dormant, for good yields best to give plants two years before harvesting and keep well watered.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.